Kingswinford: Glass Museum

-Broadfield House Glass Museum, on Compton Drive, was housed in a Grade II listed building set in its own grounds, and formed part of the historic Stourbridge Glass Quarter.
+Broadfield House Glass Museum, on Compton Drive, was housed in a grade II listed building set in its own grounds, and formed part of the historic Stourbridge Glass Quarter.
 It had a notable collection of British glass, much of it made locally, from historic 18th-century pieces to contemporary works from Britain's leading glass artists.
 Plans to retain the collection at Broadfield House were shattered and the museum eventually closed in September 2015, to make way for a new glass museum in nearby Wordsley.

+The Broadfield Glass museum closed before 2020 and exhibits were transferred to the new Glass Museum situated opposite the Wordsley Cone approx 1 mile away.

 Holbeche House

 Near Kingswinford is Holbeche House, a small country house which has now been turned into a nursing home although as of August 2023 is boarded up.
 It was here in 1605 that most of the men who had attempted to blow up Parliament with Guy Fawkes were cornered, and a bloody gunfight ensued, resulting in the deaths of at least four of the conspirators, including their leader Robert Catesby.
 Bullet holes can still be seen in the house's walls, but it is not open to the public.

-Many of the streets of the Charterfields housing development, built during the 1970s, adopted the names of the Gunpowder Plot conspirators, such as Catesby Drive (Robert Catesby), Digby Road (Sir Everard Digby), Keyes Drive (Robert Keyes), Tresham Road (Francis Tresham), Ambrose Crescent (Ambrose Rokewood), Monteagle Drive (Lord Monteagle – William Parker) and Rokewood Close (Ambrose Rokewood).
+Many of the streets of the Charterfields housing development, built during the 1970s, adopted the names of the Gunpowder Plot conspirators, such as Catesby Drive (Robert Catesby), Digby Road (Sir Everard Digby), Keyes Drive (Robert Keyes), Tresham Road (Francis Tresham), Ambrose Crescent (Ambrose Rokewood), Monteagle Drive (William Parker, 4th Baron Monteagle) and Rokewood Close (Ambrose Rokewood).

 The Cross Inn

-Located in the heart of Kingswinford on the corner of Moss Grove and the High Street lies The Cross Inn.
-The building was Grade II listed in the 1970s.
+Located in the heart of Kingswinford on the corner of Moss Grove and the High Street lies the Cross Inn.
+The building was grade II listed in the 1970s.
 First recorded in the 1750 parish map, it was owned in the early 19th century by Diana Briscoe of Summerhill House.
 The pub was purchased from a previous owner by Wetherspoons in 2019.

 Townsend

 There is an area at the end of Kingswinford which has been known as Townsend dating back to 19th century maps of the area.
 It was centred on Townsend House, the family seat of the Badley family from the 17th until the early 20th century.
 The Georgian house was demolished in the 1950s to build a shopping precinct.
-John Badley of Townsend (1678–1768) was an ancestor of John Badley, F.R.C.S. and John Haden Badley the centenarian educator and founder of Bedales School.
+John Badley of Townsend (1678–1768) was an ancestor of John Badley and John Haden Badley, the centenarian educator and founder of Bedales School.